Are Your Employees Now Eligible for Overtime?

 If these requirements are not met, employers must pay employees 1.5 times the regular rate of pay for each overtime hour worked.

-If the new overtime rule will effect your business, and you would like to consider the fluctuating workweek method, Time & Pay can provide tools to help you manage your labor costs, and help keep you compliant with DOL regulations.
+If the new overtime rule will affect your business, and you would like to consider the fluctuating workweek method, Time & Pay can provide tools to help you manage your labor costs, and help keep you compliant with DOL regulations.
 Contact us today to learn more!

 About Time & Pay: